nelsonzheng/the-news/index.md

 Now that there is no more news allowed on Australia's most important public forum, we must take matters into our own hands and get The News ourselves!
 What follows is a miraculous seven-step process which will help you take control of your news feed.

+The list of default news sources is biased towards my own tastes and opinions, so you may find it disagreeable.
+Steps **six** and **seven** address this unfortunate reality.
+However, for more technologically savvy readers, I welcome pull requests to amend and expand the default list.

 ## How to get The News

 1. Download [the-news.xml](https://raw.githubusercontent.com/crabmusket/the-news/main/the-news.xml) to your computer (right-click, "save link as")